home-assistant/home-assistant.io/source/_components/homekit_controller.markdown

 HomeKit IP accessories for these device types may work with some caveats:

 - If the device is WiFi based and has no physical controls or screen then you may need an Apple HomeKit device like an iPhone or iPad to get the accessory onto your WiFi network.
 For example, for a Koogeek LS1 you must add the accessory to HomeKit on your iOS device, then remove it from the iOS device.
 This leaves the LS1 in an unpaired state but still on your WiFi.
 Then Home Assistant can find it and pair with it.
 - You need to know the HomeKit PIN.
-There is no way to recover this if you do not have it - you will need to contact the manufacturer to see what options you have.
+There is no way to recover this if you do not have it.
+You will need to contact the manufacturer to see what options you have.

 Home Assistant does not currently support HomeKit BLE.